danielmakarchuk/danielmakarchuk.GitHub.io/README.md

 ### Hosting the Resume Website on GitHub Pages
 ---
 Etter likes static websites.
 They offer a robust and secure way of hosting your resume.
-So long as GitHub is up the resume will be up.
+So long as GitHub is up the resume website will be up.

 The following steps describe how to create the resume website with GitHubs slate theme.
 If another theme is wanted, follow the link to all themes supported by GitHub in more resources.